EricGebhart/xmonad-setup/README.md

 don't like.
 The dzen key hints really helps with exploring and remembering what is there.
 And also finding things that don't work quite the way they should or the way I want.

 I use arch linux, so these are also the arch package names.
+See my (arch-pkgs repo)[http://github.com/ericgebhart/arch-pkgs] for a meta package that will install most of this.

 You will need:
 * xmonad
-* xmonad-log-applet from my repos
+* xmonad-log-applet (from my repo)[http://github.com/ericgebhart/xmonad-log-applet]
 * dzen2
 * dmenu
 * rxvt-unicode - or change xmonad.hs to point at your favorite terminal.
+* termite - or change xmonad.hs to point at your favorite terminal.
 * xcompmgr or compton if you want transparency to work.
 * adobe-source-code-pro-fonts
 * ttf-ubuntu-font-family
 * xfce4-panel
 * ghc is nice to have for haskell coding. ie. if you modify xmonad.hs.
 * feh        -- set background image.
 * onboard    -- on screen keyboard
 * easysroke  -- gesture support.